gshivansh2001/gshivansh2001.github.io/_pages/publications.md

 layout: page
 permalink: /research/
 title: Research
-description: My research focuses on understanding how digital platforms shape user behavior, economic incentives, and societal outcomes.
-I am particularly interested in platform governance, design, reputation mechanisms, and algorithmic fairness.
-I aim to uncover structural inequities using large-scale data and computational methods to inform the responsible design of digital systems.
+description: My research examines how information design and governance choices on digital platforms shape user behavior, market outcomes, and perceptions.
+I focus on settings where platform interventions such as disclosure policies, moderation rules, and algorithmic design generate behavioral responses.
+Using large-scale observational data, I combine computational methods with econometric approaches to study how different participants including creators, consumers, and market actors adapt to changes in platform environments.
+More broadly, my work aims to understand how micro-level behavioral responses to platform design aggregate into broader organizational and market-level consequences.
 nav: true
 nav_order: 1
 ---